-The SBI has partnered with Anschutz Entertainment Group (AEG) to determine the costs and benefits associated with electronic marketing campaigns.
+The SBI partnered with Anschutz Entertainment Group (AEG) to determine the costs and benefits associated with electronic marketing campaigns.

 Special Olympics Southern California

-The SBI has partnered with the Special Olympics of Southern California (SOSC) to determine the optimal location for a potential relocation of its headquarters and annual Summer Games.
+The SBI partnered with the Special Olympics of Southern California (SOSC) to determine the optimal location for a potential relocation of its headquarters and annual Summer Games.

 SBI Executive Director David Carter directed a team of MBA students in producing a "Request for Proposal" from interested Southern California cities, as well as an "Economic Impact Study," which quantified SOSC's financial worth to a participating community.